RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

-- \newicon Paper accepted to ICML: [_Understanding the Kronecker Matrix-Vector Complexity of Linear Algebra_](https://arxiv.org/abs/2502.08029).
-I'll be presenting the poster this July, come say hi!

-- \newicon I'll be giving a talk on Kronecker Matrix-Vector Complexity at Tom Trogdon's [RMT + NLA II](https://faculty.washington.edu/trogdon/RMT+NLA_II/index.html) workshop this June!

-- I gave a talk at the [UCSD MINDS Seminar](https://sites.google.com/ucsd.edu/ucsd-minds/home) on April 18th -- thanks to [Rob Webber](https://sites.google.com/ucsd.edu/rwebber/) for inviting me out!
+- \newicon This fall, I will be joining [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/)'s group as a postdoc at UC Berkeley (officially in the [Statistics department](http://stat.berkeley.edu/) and at [ICSI](https://www.icsi.berkeley.edu/)).

+- \newicon New paper on arXiv: [_Does block size matter in randomized block Krylov low-rank approximation?_](https://arxiv.org/abs/2508.06486).
+Punchline: Block Krylov find a rank-$k$ approximation with $O(k)$ matrix-vector products, regardless of the block size $b$!

+- \newicon New paper on arXiv: [_Debiasing Polynomial and Fourier Regression_](https://arxiv.org/abs/2508.05920). \chrisc wrote beautiful code for it, available on [github](https://github.com/chriscamano/Debiased-Polynomial-Regression)!
+Punchline: you can do DPP sampling for polynomial regression by computing the eigenvalues of random complex matrices!

 $\phantom{.}$

 \begin{dropdown}{_Old News_}

+July 2025

+- I presented a poster for my paper accepted to ICML: [_Understanding the Kronecker Matrix-Vector Complexity of Linear Algebra_](https://arxiv.org/abs/2502.08029).

+June 2025

+- I gave a talk on Kronecker Matrix-Vector Complexity at Tom Trogdon's [RMT + NLA II](https://faculty.washington.edu/trogdon/RMT+NLA_II/index.html) workshop this past June!

+April 2025

+- I gave a talk at the [UCSD MINDS Seminar](https://sites.google.com/ucsd.edu/ucsd-minds/home) on April 18th -- thanks to [Rob Webber](https://sites.google.com/ucsd.edu/rwebber/) for inviting me out!

 March 2025